Murder-Hobo-Interactive/resurrection-man/README.md

 *on a real OS this isn't a problem, but on windows you gotta use gnumake*

 # getting started

+WSL causes more problems than its worth, use native dev tools if you're using Windows.
+[See this issue](https://github.com/Murder-Hobo-Interactive/resurrection-man/issues/15)

 *install the dependencies listed above*

 make sure that `python` is a valid command